Video Game: Halo: Combat Evolved

 - It's quite funny because in every other aspect of the game Bungie went to excruciating detail in creating the scale of the game.

 Tropes relating specifically to the remake, Halo: Combat Evolved Anniversary:

-Shot for Shot Remake: Halo: Combat Evolved Anniversary is identical in nearly every respects to the first game, the original game engine is used with a modern texturing engine overlapping it to give it new high-definition graphics and framerate.
-That means the game plays exactly the same (completes with a feature to toggle between the old and new graphics) and the cutscenes are similarly remastered (although, on close observation, it can be noticed that the cutscenes have been slightly modified from the original, such as character animation (most noticeable on the secret Legendary ending)).
+- Shot for Shot Remake: Halo: Combat Evolved Anniversary is identical in nearly every respects to the first game, the original game engine is used with a modern texturing engine overlapping it to give it new high-definition graphics and framerate.
+That means the game plays exactly the same (complete with a feature to toggle between the old and new graphics on the fly) and the cutscenes are similarly remastered (although, on close observation, it can be noticed that the cutscenes have been slightly modified from the original, primarily in character animation - most noticeable on the secret Legendary ending).
 Because of that, it isn't quite up to par with contemporary next-generation graphics, it's about on par with Halo 3 from 2007.

 - The only actual changes is the inclusion of terminals hidden within the original levels containing videos that ties the franchise more closely together as well as potentially hinting towards the story of Halo 4, as well as unlockable skulls that can be used to modify gameplay when replaying the levels.